weaveworks/integrations/aws/ecs/README.md

 sudo start scope
 ~~~

-Im a similar fashion you can upgrade Weave Net to the latest version by runnig the following commands in each of your instances:
+Im a similar fashion you can upgrade Weave Net to the latest version by running the following commands in each of your instances:

 ~~~bash